elizabethzhu1/hippocampus_model/README.md

 2. `python3 ca3_to_ca1.py --dg_input_ca3 --ach_ca3 --adaptation_ca3 --ach_ca1 --adaptation_ca1`
 This script simulates the effects of CA3 on the CA1 region of the hippocampus.
 CA3 and CA1 are each represented by a Wilson-Cowan Model, each with their own custom paramters.
 Setting the acetylcholine flag simulates a release in both regions.

+3. `python3 trisynaptic.py --theta_osc`
+This script runs the